Items tagged “gynaecology”

 Tamoxifen-associated endometrial changes

 The oncological agent tamoxifen has pro-oestrogenic changes on the endometrium resulting in abnormal growth with an increased prevalence of: endometrial polyps: occurs in ~8-36% of women in treated 8 endometrial hyperplasia: occurs in ~1-20% of women treated ref cystic endometrial atrophy en...

 Endometrial hyperplasia is an abnormal proliferation of the endometrial glands and stroma, defined as diffuse smooth thickening >10 mm 13.
 One of the major concerns is the potential malignant transformation to endometrial carcinoma.
 Epidemiology Endometrial hyperplasia affects women of all age...

 Endometrial atrophy is a response to a hypo-oestrogenic state.
 If it occurs after menopause it can be more specifically termed postmenopausal endometrial atrophy.
 Clinical presentation While most patients are asymptomatic, endometrial atrophy is one of the commonest cause of postmenopausal bl...

 Ovarian thecomas are benign ovarian tumors of sex cord / stromal (mesenchymal) origin.
 They are thought to account for approximately 0.5-1% of all ovarian tumors.
 As ovarian thecomas secrete estrogen, they are described as functional ovarian tumors.
 Epidemiology They typically present in older...

 Cervical carcinoma is a malignancy arising from the cervix.
 It is the third most common gynecologic malignancy (after endometrial and ovarian).
 Epidemiology It typically presents in younger women with an average age of onset at around 45 years.
-Risk factors human papillomavirus (HPV) 1...
+Risk factors human papillomavirus (HPV) 16 and...

 Cervical polyps are polypoid growths projecting into the cervical canal.
 They can be one of the most common causes of intermenstrual vaginal bleeding.
 Epidemiology Most patients are perimenopausal at the time of presentation, especially in the 5th decade of life.
 They are the most common mass...